 John raised his eyebrows.
 The same livery as the attackers during the hunt at Muret!
 The holy diocese of Palmiers!
 The Bishop’s men.

 ‘Good question,’ said Sabastien.
 ‘That is where those who garrison this Chateau live, and they have a reputation of supporting both the Franks and the Roman Church.
+They are not an obvious target.
 Nevertheless, I think that is what they intend.
-Perhaps they are looking for you.’
+Perhaps they are indeed looking for you.’